 3: Send direct messages to targeted event candidates.

 Leverage your LinkedIn network by directly messaging connections you think would be interested.
-You can send mass direct messages to save time; though you should be careful not to make the note seem impersonal.
+You can send mass direct messages (also noted as “DM” in shorthand) to save time; though you should be careful not to make the note seem impersonal.
 Important invitees should always receive a personalized message.

 If you have a premium account, you can use LinkedIn to send direct messages to anyone, even individuals outside your network.
 This feature allows you to target attendees based on demographics or their group membership.